ropensci/roweb3/content/blog/2021-02-16-package-citation/index.md

 ## How rOpenSci tracks package usage

-At rOpenSci we monitor the scientific literature to discover use and mentions of our packages that you can browse on our [citations page](/citations).
+At rOpenSci we monitor the scientific literature to discover uses and mentions of our packages that you can browse on our [citations page](/citations).
 As sometimes packages are used but not listed in the references section, we report any usage of the packages in papers.
 Here's Scott Chamberlain's workflow.